cloudbees-days/cloudbees-field-workshops/labs/cross-team-collaboration/cross-team-collaboration.md

 # <img src="images/cloudbeescore_logo.png" alt="CloudBees Core Logo" width="40" align="top"> CloudBees Core - Cross Team Collaboration

-The [Cross Team Collaboration](https://docs.cloudbees.com/docs/cloudbees-core/2.204.2.2/cloud-admin-guide/cross-team-collaboration) functionality in CloudBees Core allows you to create events and listeners to trigger jobs across the cluster.
+The [Cross Team Collaboration](https://docs.cloudbees.com/docs/cloudbees-core/2.204.2.2/cloud-admin-guide/cross-team-collaboration) functionality in CloudBees Core allows you to create events and listeners to trigger jobs across Core Masters.
 It gives you effectively a pub/sub relationship where jobs can send an event with data, and the jobs listening for it can trigger and process the data.

 ![Cross Team Collaboration diagram](https://docs.cloudbees.com/docs/cloudbees-common/latest/_images/cross-team-collaboration-screenshots/cross-team-diagram.abf4b33.png)